kaue/next-atlasboard/README.md

 }
 ```

 This is handy when you want to run some initialisation code only once in your job.
+This is also the preferred way and the old way may not be supported in future releases.

 #### Job dependencies

-As you may notice, Atlasboards exposes a few handy dependencies.
+As you may have noticed, Atlasboards exposes a few handy dependencies.
 Check [their source](https://bitbucket.org/atlassian/atlasboard/raw/master/lib/job-dependencies/?at=master).

 #### Widgets

-Widgets run in the client-side.
+Widgets run in the client-side (web browser).
 To create one:

 ```
 atlasboard generate widget mywidget
 ```

-This will generate a widget using [this template](https://bitbucket.org/atlassian/atlasboard/raw/master/samples/widget?at=master).
+This will generate a widget using [this template](https://bitbucket.org/atlassian/atlasboard/raw/master/templates/new-components/widget?at=master).
 These are the files created for you in your default package:

 ##### mywidget.html